iblh/material-theme-docs/intro-en.md

 ### fonts

-Used to set the site fonts.
+- `fonts`: Used to set the site fonts.

-The default values are `Roboto, Helvetica Neue, Helvetica, PingFang SC, Hiragino Sans GB, Microsoft YaHei, Microsoft Yahe, Arial`
+> The default values are `Roboto, Helvetica Neue, Helvetica, PingFang SC, Hiragino Sans GB, Microsoft YaHei, Microsoft Yahe, Arial`
 > The font settings are more standardized for Material Design, no special requirements without additional changes.
 > When update the fonts, you should add fonts embed in `head.yml`.
 You can read [expert](/en/expert/) about how to use `head.yml`

+- `host`: Used to set which fonts lib will be uesd in the theme.

+> We have two available value of "host": `google` and `baomitu`.
+> - `google`: use `fonts.googleapi.com` to load `Roboto` and `Material Icon`.
+> When using `Isolation UX`, the theme will load `Font-Awesome` locally.
+> - `baomitu` use `lib.baomitu.com`(a public cdn which maintained by Qihoo 360 75Team) to load `Roboto` and `Material Icon`
+> When using `Isolation UX`, the theme will load `Font-Awesome` from `lib.baomitu.com` as well.

+If you want to use one of the font host, just delete the '#' before the hostname your want, and add '#' to another.

+Both of the `fonts.googleapi.com` and `lib.baomitu.com` are HTTPS supported.
+Otherwise, `lib.baomitu.com` support HTTP/2 while `fonts.googleapi.com` support HTTP/2+QUIC/37.

 ### card_elevation

 Used to set elevation of the card on the list of the posts.

+### copyright_since

+Specify the date when the site was setup.

+>  For example, if you set it as 2015, then footer will show '© 2015 - 2017'

+When it is empty, the footer will only show the current year.

+### qrcode

+Use this to show qrcode in your article.
+Need `hexo-helper-qrcode` to support this feature:

 ## Menu Settings